richafnu/Viva/Viva/glint/setup/program-summary-communications.md

    - The default is three (3) and the maximum is 30 days.
 2. Select **Save Changes** in the top right of the edit pane.

-> [!IMPORTANT]
-> Access must be scheduled to be live 48 hours before the results notification email is scheduled for sending.

 > [!NOTE]
 > To edit **Team Conversations** notifications, [follow this guidance](/viva/glint/reports/team-conversations-administrator-setup).